cwecht/warning_guards/README.md

   - Clang 4, 5, 6, 7, 8

 If used with newer compilers, this library will still work, but warnings introduced with newer compiler versions are not deactivated.
+Newer compilers support `#pragma GCC system_header` which can be used to supress all warnings from a particular file.